 - any textbooks or notes (hard-copy only).
-For open-book exams, you may bring hard-copy written materials into the exam room.
-These must be in English unless you have been otherwise directed.
+For open-book exams, you may bring any hard-copy materials into the exam room: any textbooks and/or notes (printed or handwritten).
 This does not include calculators or computers.

 - a calculator-UNSW approved.
 Your calculator must have a 'UNSW approved' label.
 (See the separate page on approved calculators.)

 - a calculator-other.
 Your calculator must be internally powered, silent and non-programmable with the memory cleared prior to entering the exam room.